Stimulant Abuse and Addiction Treatment Options

 Effects of Vyvanse Abuse

-Vyvanse is unique among other drugs that treat ADHD, like Ritalin and Adderall, because Vyvanse’s chemical design means it is activated in the body differently than other stimulant drugs.
+The drug is unique among others that treat ADHD, like Ritalin and Adderall, because Vyvanse’s chemical design means it is activated in the body differently than other stimulant drugs.

 Vyvanse is called a prodrug.
 A prodrug is a medication that’s inactive when taken, but once in the body, metabolizes into its active form.
 In the case of Vyvanse, it takes about an hour for the drug to be converted into lisdexamfetamine dimesylate, which is a central nervous system stimulant.